opendilab/DI-engine-docs/source/hands_on/cql.rst

 Implementations
 ----------------
-The default config of DQNPolicy is defined as follows:
+The default config of CQLPolicy is defined as follows:

 .. autoclass:: ding.policy.cql.CQLPolicy
    :noindex: